Set your store

 Babies are born with a pad of fat in the arch area making their feet look flat-footed as their foot and leg muscles aren't developed enough to support their arches when they first begin to stand.

-The arch of the foot doesn't usually develop until around 2 -3 years but by 7 years you should see a normal arch, once muscles have developed.
+The arch of the foot doesn't usually develop until around 2-3 years but by 7 years you should see a normal arch, once muscles have developed.
+Flat feet in children is a condition that can cause pain and difficulty walking.
+If you suspect that your child is suffering from flat feet, consult a podiatrist.
+Most of the time, flat feet in children do not require treatment and they will eventually develop healthy arches.

 3. Walking (gait)